 How to get to us

-The main obstacle to a wide-spread adoption of advanced manipulation systems in industry is their complexity, fragility, lack of strength, and difficulty of use.
-SOMA opens a path of disruptive innovation for the development of simple, compliant, yet strong, robust, and easy-to-program manipulation systems.
-The idea is: Soft Manipulation (SOMA).
-Environmental Constraints --- SOMA explores a new avenue of robotic manipulation with the environment, as opposed to manipulation of or in the environment.
+SoMa---Soft-Bodied Intelligience for Manipulation---opens a path of disruptive innovation for the development of simple, compliant, yet strong, robust, easy-to-program, and thus cost-effective manipulation systems.
 In this approach, the physical constraints imposed by objects in the environment and the manipulandum itself are not regarded as obstacles, but rather as opportunities to guide functional hand pre-shaping, adaptive grasping, and affordance-guided manipulation of objects.
-The exploitation of these opportunities enables robust grasping and manipulation in dynamic, open, and highly variable environments.
-Soft Manipulation --- The key ingredient for the exploitation of the Environmental Constraints is softness of hands, i.e. their embodied ability to comply and adapt to features of the environment.
-The traditional paradigm for robotic manipulation is in complete disarray in front of this shift of focus: state-of-the-art grasp planners are targeted towards rigid hands and objects, and attempt to find algorithmic solutions to inherently complex, often ill-posed problems.
-Further complicating matters, the requirement of planning for soft, uncertain interactions between hand and environment is entirely beyond the state of the art.
-However, this is how humans most often use their hands, and how we plan to change robotic manipulation.
-SOMA will design capable soft hands for the versatile and competent exploitation of the Environmental Constraints, and develop versatile, robust, cost-effective, and safe robotic grasping and manipulation capabilities.
 The developed Soft Manipulation technology will be applied to an open manipulation problem in the food and agriculture industry: the handling of irregularly shaped, flexible, and easily damageable goods, such as fruit and vegetables.
 This Soft Manipulation system prototype will be demonstrated in an operational industrial environment.
 SOMA Project is supported by the European Commission, under the Horizon 2020 Framework Programme (H2020-ICT-645599).
-Runtime: 01.05.2015 to 30.04.2019